ethanli83/EFSqlTranslator/README.md

     select c.'UserId'
     from Comments c
     inner join Posts p0 on c.'PostId' = p0.'PostId'
-    where p0.'Content' != null
+    where p0.'Content' is not null
     group by c.'UserId'
 ) x0 on u0.'UserId' = x0.'UserId'
-where x0.'UserId' != null
+where x0.'UserId' is not null
 ```

 ## Manual join with custom condition, select columns as result